CDL-Quantum/CohortProject_2022/Week1_Rydberg/Business_Application_final.md

 -\mu \sum_{i}(\hat{n}_{i\uparrow}+\hat{n}_{i\downarrow}),
 $$

 where i and j enumerate the interacting sites along the chain.
-The first term of the hamiltonian represents the hopping integrals for nearest neighbor interactions and the second term, represents the repulsive interaction between electrons on the same site. t denotes the hopping parameter, which describes how favorable it is for electrons to hop from site to site, U defines the strength of the electron repulsion, and mu is the chemical potential.
+The first term of the hamiltonian represents the hopping integrals for nearest neighbor interactions and the second term, represents the repulsive interaction between electrons on the same site. t denotes the hopping parameter, which describes how favorable it is for electrons to hop from site to site, U defines the strength of the electron repulsion, and $\mu$ is the chemical potential.

 - Emulating the one-dimensional Fermi-Hubbard model on a neutral atom quantum computer: